West Nile Virus

 How long will symptoms last if I become ill with West Nile virus?

-- The length and extent of illness will vary widely from person to person and will depend on the severity of symptoms.
+The length and extent of illness will vary widely from person to person, and will depend on the severity of symptoms.
 Symptoms may last from a few days to up to several weeks, while severe neurological effects may continue for a longer period of time.

 What should I do if I think I have West Nile virus?

-How can I prevent getting West Nile?
+How can I avoid getting WNV?

-1. By minimizing your exposure to mosquito bites:
+Minimize your exposure to mosquito bites:

-2. By reducing mosquito habitats:
+Reduce mosquito habitats: